zanetworker/mcp-playground/mcp-streamlit-app/README.md

 ## License

-This application is part of the `mcp-sse-client-python` project, licensed under the MIT License.
+This application is part of the `mcp-playground` project, licensed under the MIT License.